Parental warning: these pages may be unsuitable for younger readers. Please visit Under 18 link for content approved for all ages.

 He thanked her by nodding and continued checking boxes and taking notes.
 Making sure to look directly at her, he softly spoke.

 “Yes,” she replied as if in trouble.

 Mary’s heart sank.
 Her breathing seemed to stop.
-The CO watched on as she slowly turned white from head to toe.
-Becoming overly nervous, she looked around the room with her eyes, finally remembering to breathe.
+The CO watched as she slowly turned white from head to toe.
+Becoming overly nervous, she scanned the room frantically before finally remembering to breathe.

 “Open the safe.”

-“It doesn’t open to 9 a.m.,” Mary responded without thinking.
+“It doesn’t open until 9 a.m.,” Mary responded without thinking.